PiwikPRO/PPMS-PublicDocs/consent_manager/js_api/commands.rst

 Commands
 --------
 All commands work in context of the current visitor and website.
 Additionally they sometimes require communication with a PPAS server and are asynchronous.
-Callback functions are used to provide response value or information about errors. ``onSuccess(...args)`` callback is always required. ``onFailure(exception)`` callback is optional and if is specified, any error object occurred will be passed as a argument.
+Callback functions are used to provide response value or information about errors. ``onSuccess(...args)`` callback is required, with the exception of ``openConsentForm`` command where it is optional. ``onFailure(exception)`` callback is optional and if is specified, any error object occurred will be passed as a argument.
 If not specified, error is reported directly on console output.

 Get compliance types
 ````````````````````